-The UK Office for National Statistics (ONS) updates their life expectancy forecasts every two years.
-During much of the 2000s these forecasts tended to underestimate life expectancy improvement, and were successively uprated, but since 2010 they have tended to underestimate life expectancy improvement, and have been successively downrated.
+Since around 2010 rates of improvement in life expectancy in the UK have been much lower than might have been expected from trends in previous decades.
+The UK Office for National Statistics (ONS) usually updates their life expectancy forecasts every two years.
+During much of the 2000s, before the slowdown in life expectancy gains, these forecasts tended to underestimate life expectancy improvement, and were successively uprated, but since 2010 they have tended to underestimate life expectancy improvement, and have been successively downrated.
 The most recent 2018 forecast was released in 2019.
-This paper asks whether the assumptions in this most recent forecast is still too optimistic given recent life expectancy improvement rates in the UK have still been very modest.
+This paper presents a large number of international and within-UK comparisons of trends in life expectancy, compares observed trends against those projected previously by the ONS, and proposes and implements a method for exploring how consistent observed life expectancy data for the most recent years are against longer-term observed trends and ONS projections.

 Methods

-Period life expectancy at birth (e0) was extracted from the Human Mortality Database (HMD) to allow comparison between the UK and other high income nations, and from the ONS to allow comparison within UK nations and groups.
-Annual change in life expectancy across European and Anglophone nations was calculated to assess the extent to which a slowdown in e0 improvement rates is seen internationally, and within UK nations to assess how similar trends in slowdown are within the UK.
-For UK nations changepoint analysis is performed to assess whether the slowdown is contemporaneous, suggesting common exposure.
-ONS forecasts from 2012 onwards for the UK as a whole are shown to demonstrate the extent of the slowdown assumed by each biennial projection.
+Period life expectancy at birth (e0) was extracted from the Human Mortality Database (HMD) to allow comparison between the UK and other high income nations, and obtained from the ONS to allow comparison within UK nations and groups.
+Annual change in life expectancies across European and Anglophone nations which were available from the HMD were calculated to assess the extent to which a slowdown in e0 improvement rates is seen internationally, and within UK nations to assess how similar trends in slowdown are within the UK.
+For UK nations changepoint analysis is performed to assess whether the slowdown is contemporaneous/simultaneous, suggesting common exposure.
+ONS forecasts from 2012 onwards for the UK as a whole are shown to identify broad tendencies of these projections to either systematically under- or over-estimate the gains observed.

-To better determine the amount of annual gain in e0 that should be assumed if current e0 improvement rates were to continue, 101 different e0 gain scenarios, ranging from 0% slowdown, assuming no slowdown since the breakpoint year, to 100% slowdown, assuming no gain since the breakpoint year, and the Bayes Factor (ratio of likelihoods) for each of these scenarios calculated as compared with the 0% slowdown scenario.
+As well as To better determine the amount of annual gain in e0 that should be assumed if current e0 improvement rates were to continue, 101 different e0 gain scenarios, ranging from 0% slowdown, assuming no slowdown since the breakpoint year, to 100% slowdown, assuming no gain since the breakpoint year, and the Bayes Factors (ratio of likelihoods) for each of these scenarios were calculated as compared with the 0% slowdown scenario.
 The scenario that maximises the Bayes Factor is identified.
-Each ONS biennial projection is converted into an improvement rate scenario, and the Bayes Factor for each of these scenarios calculated as well.
+Each ONS biennial projection is reexpressed in terms of implied average annual improvement rates, aconverted into an improvement rate scenario, and the Bayes Factor for each of these scenarios calculated as well.

-Results
+Results/Key findings

 Slowdowns in e0 gain have been observed in a number of high income nations in recent years, but have been more severe in the UK than in all other nations except USA.
 In all UK nations except Northern Ireland, a breakpoint in improvement rates between 2010 to 2011 was identified.
-Between 2010 and 2012 ONS life expectancy forecasts were reduced first for females, then for both genders.
+Between 2010 and 2012 ONS life expectancy forecasts were reduced first for females, then for both sexes.
 If average rates of e0 gain since 2010 were to continue then the assumption that life expectancy improvement rates have slowed down by 61% is most likely (Bayes Factor: 1.002 for females compared with no slowdown; males 1.003).
+However, the most recent ONS projection assumes an X% slowing in improvement rates.
+ONS projections may still be too optimistic.